 Happy International Day of Yoga!

+I am coming to you from San Diego and am just on my way home.
 If you plan to celebrate the day, I have a few tips for you to stay injury-free when doing yoga.

 Thus, there may be an appearance of safety while performing yoga.
 Of course, what could go wrong?
 Surely, it must be safe and injury-free?
 Right?

-Well… as difficult as it may be to believe, a person can get injured while performing yoga and you don’t want to be that person!
+Well… as difficult as it may be to believe, a person can get injured while performing yoga, and you don’t want to be that person!

 So, what can you do?
 Can you truly stay injury free while performing yoga?
 Luckily, the answer is YES!

-#1 – Understand that injuries can happen.
+1. Understand that injuries can happen.

-#2 – Know your limits.
+2. Know your limits.

-#3 – Don’t overdo it.
+3. Don’t overdo it.

-#4 – Use the right technique.
+4. Use the right technique.

 CLICK HERE to watch the YouTube video.

-#5 – Use props.
+5. Use props.

 Using props can gradually and safely enable the muscles to gain strength and flexibility as you attempt yoga moves.
 Eventually, your muscles may remember the movements and perform these movements with ease.
 This is a great way to continue to advance with skill and technique without presenting the body with unnecessary risk and injury.
 Using a yoga mat can provide some support.
-A rolled towel could also be used to relieve some pressure and prevent strains.
+A rolled towel could also relieve some pressure and prevent strains.

-#6 – Know the common injuries.
+6. Know the common injuries.

-In a case study regarding yoga-related injuries in Canada from 1991 to 2010, data was collected from 48 females and 18 males with a median age of 19.
+In a case study regarding yoga-related injuries in Canada from 1991 to 2010, data were collected from 48 females and 18 males with a median age of 19.
 The most common injury reported was a sprain (34% of the injuries), while the most common injured body region was the lower extremity (42% of the injuries) .
 These injuries do happen.
 Awareness and prevention are important.

-Losing pounds could be a benefit of yoga too and doing 30 minutes of yoga a week can provide great results on the scale .
+Losing pounds could be a benefit of yoga, too, and doing 30 minutes of yoga a week can provide great results on the scale .

-Besides remaining healthy and injury-free, imagine being able to totally tone your body and be in great shape!
+Besides remaining healthy and injury-free, imagine being able to tone your body and be in great shape!
 Who knew that yoga could be so rewarding?
 Also, research has shown that practicing yoga regularly may contribute to a positive and healthy lifestyle .

 If you want more information on Yoga and Injuries, then check out these articles: